ak67517/SccPractical/README.md

 # SccPractical
-This is for SCC practical purpose
+This is for SCC practical purpose.
+This line is added after cloning from the repo for Practical 5 using Git in my own workstation.